 On this page

-Accessing super early on compassionate grounds is possible under Australian law, provided that you meet strict eligibility conditions and your super fund allows it.
-If your fund doesn’t allow for this type of release, you may be able to transfer your funds to one that does.
+You may be able to access your super early on compassionate grounds provided you meet strict eligibility conditions and your super fund allows it.
+If it doesn’t, you may be able to transfer your super to one that does.

 Normally you can only access your super once you’ve reached your preservation age and met a condition of release (such as retiring from the workforce or turning 65).
 Your preservation age is between 55 and 60, depending on your date of birth.